caltechlibrary/flatlakeTools/about.md

   - FlatLake
   - JSON

+date_released: 2025-08-04
 ---

 About this software
 ===================

-## flatlakeTools 0.0.1
+## flatlakeTools 0.0.2

-working proof of concept.
+working proof of concept supporting RSS and Markdown generations as well as copying a CommonMark document into the blog directory string after validation.

 ### Authors